 These case studies embody KPF’s dedication to material and digital craft, demonstrating the symbiotic relationship between creation and production, iteration and finalization.
 They also illustrate the continuously evolving role of the architect, both across contemporary projects and throughout time.

 Since 2018, these case studies and their interconnected themes have crowned a traveling exhibit concerning KPF’s achievement in craft., titled KPF Making.
 Finding its start in China, each iteration of the show has featured primary and secondary projects that represent diverse typologies, coupled with models, mockups, and video that expand the material story of each building.
-With a recent stop in Buenos Aires, Argentina, and an upcoming one in London, United Kingdom, the show’s curation will also continue to champion KPF’s integration of local cultures and landscapes with each and every design.
+With a recent stop in Buenos Aires and an upcoming one in London, the show’s curation will also continue to champion the integration of local cultures and landscapes.

 KPF Making celebrates the individual designer as collaborator, investigator, problem-solver, and maker.

 As these identities mingle and mature, designers strive to apply innovative new technologies at varied scales in the design, detailing, and fabrication of architecture.
-From 3D printing to urban data analysis, our designers remain excited by the capacity of technology to further its pursuit of architecture with craft.
+From 3D printing to urban data analysis, KPF remains excited by the capacity for technology to further its pursuit of architecture with craft.